FireFlies98/Crypto-landing-page/README.md

 # Hi everyone!

-I've created a website with a cool scroll animation using GSAP ScrollTrigger and GSAP ScrollSmoother.
+I development of a static website for a cryptocurrency project.

 You can check out the site and explore it using the following link: [crypyo-landing-page](https://fireflies98.github.io/Crypto-landing-page/)